Johnny Flynn (footballer): Cliftonville

 Flynn signed a pre-contract with Cliftonville in March 2014 and will join them for the 2014–15 season.
 Flynn was also to set up his own football coaching business 'JF Football Fitness' on his return to Northern Ireland.

+Ballymena, Portadown and Retirement

+Flynn would have spells with Ballymena and later Portadown, before then retiring mid season due to injury.